London's Knight Club brings chess and chatter to a new generation

 In a world dominated by digital communication, the club - run largely by volunteers under the age of 25 - wants to offer a physical alternative to scrolling on screens.

-"Having a game, or having something to bond over, or to start a conversation, enables really deep connections to be made from the get-go," said 21-year-old organiser Lucia Ene-Lesikar.
+"Having a game, or having something to bond over, or to start a conversation, enables really deep connections to be made from the get-go," said 22-year-old organiser Lucia Ene-Lesikar.

 "There's a lot of creative people, but there's also people who work in finance or work in tech or work in healthcare - so there's a whole range of people."